 E Ability: Ice Wall - Raises a large wall of ice at a target location, blocking vision, shots and movement for everyone.

 Ultimate: Blizzard - Throws Mei's small robot ball friend to a location, who then constantly emits a freezing field with the same properties as her blaster.

 Probably the most frustrating character in the game to go up against, Mei restricts movement and creates problems at every turn.
 Her Ice Wall is unique in its effect on the map, both letting you block off enemies and raise allies to positions they wouldn't normally be able to reach.
 Particularly deadly for putting Bastion in unexpected positions.
 Blizzard, meanwhile, is one of few AoE ultimates where good reactions aren't enough to stop it killing you, as the slow stops you leaving the field quickly and makes you an easy target for Mei and her buddies.
 Definitely another one with a lot of time required to master, but on a more strategic bent than purely to do with aim.
-Probably the oddest character in the game, it will likely be post-launch before her exact power level is determined - so get in early and start surprising people.

 - Tracer - The fastest character doesn't like going slow, and if she stops to shoot Mei she'll end up frozen and dead.

 - Genji - Simply can't win a 1v1 fight, and will get wrecked by the slow if he sticks about too long.

 - Lucio - Again the slow is deadly, but for everyone, and her right-click burst damage goes through his healing easily.

 - Roadhog - Unbothered by the slow and able to stop Mei retreating, plus burst her down very quickly.

 - Widowmaker - Far out of range and does enough burst damage to take Mei out.